The communication styles you’ll encounter when working in a team

 But, their optimistic demeanor means they tend to avoid negativity, which leads them to avoid discussions that may swerve off into criticism or conflict.

 Communication styles of individuals have a significant influence on how their communication unfolds.
-Because of this, it’s important to understand your own communication styles, in terms of the styles you may use as a specific personality type, but also in terms of the communication styles you use to communicate information, either predominantly, or in certain situations, or with certain people.
+Because of this, it’s important to understand your own styles, in terms of the styles you may use as a specific personality type, but also in terms of the styles of communication you use to communicate information, either predominantly, or in certain situations, or with certain people.
 It’s also crucial that you understand the communication styles of the people around you, in order to understand how you should approach communication with them.
 As a result, you’ll minimize misunderstandings on your end, better understand others, improve the efficiency of your conversations, and improve professional relationships with your colleagues and superiors.

 - Communication styles, division by Alessandra & Hunsaker (1993)